omarandlorraine/strop/README.md

 learn Rust, plus I wanted a superoptimizer that could target things other than the 6502., So, strop was born, the *st*ochastic *op*timizer, written in *R*ust.

-Okay, okay, it's not stochastic (yet).
-Like very early versions of stoc, it has an exhaustive search only.
-Some of the warnings at build time about functions that never get used, is because the stochastic search is not implemented yet.

 ### Supported architectures:
 Not much here (yet).
 There are a few placeholders for miscellaneous architectures, and some of the instructions have been implemented for some of